 Do you have a passion for social and economic justice?
 Do you want to be on the front lines of activism?
 If so, consider a career in the Labor Movement.

 Our panelists are Kriti Kalpana and Deepak Menon, who both earned their PhDs in Biochemistry at the GC, and Miruna Ghinia Tegla, who earned her PhD in Biology at Babeș-Bolyai University in Romania.
 At the time of the panel, Kriti was a postdoc at the New York Stem Cell Foundation Research Institute; Deepak was an oncology postdoc at the University of Maryland, Baltimore; and Miruna was a biology postdoc at CUNY’s City College.

-LinkedIn is a helpful resource for finding and applying to jobs.
+LinkedIn is a social networking tool that connects professionals in various fields around the world.
+It is also a helpful resource for finding and applying to jobs.

 Kathleen Wallace earned her AuD in Audiology from the Graduate Center.
 She is now a clinical audiologist at the New York Otolaryngology Group and an adjunct assistant professor at the Graduate Center.

 You might go your whole career and never be asked an illegal job interview question—but it does happen on rare occasion.
 In this post, you’ll learn how to identify illegal interview questions and how to handle it if you’re asked one.

 Two of our panelists, Samuel T. Frank (PhD Earth & Environmental Sciences) and Eli Lansey (PhD Physics), are alumni of the Graduate Center.
 Our third panelist, Laura Ricciardi (PhD Applied Developmental Psychology), is a graduate of Fordham University.
 At the time of this recording, Samuel was a climate curriculum researcher at the Billion Oyster Project, Eli was a researcher at Riverside Research, and Laura was a research associate at Metis Associates.